elfhosted/elfhosted.com/docs/blog/posts/infra/catching-breath-fixing-bugs.md

 In a few reported cases now, users have topped up their ElfBuckz, paid their $$, and found that their ElfBuckz balance hasn't changed!
 I've created a support issue with the developer of the "[Account Funds](https://woocommerce.com/document/account-funds/)" plugin we use - the problem seems to be caused by the PayPal Payments plugin grumbling about missing metadata, when paying with a credit card (*i.e., PayPal is sad it's not invited to play*).
 Sad plugins shouldn't affect our top-ups though, so I'll progress this via the devs.

-If you suspect that your ElfBuckz top-ups are missing, create an [#elf-help][elfhelp] ticket, and I'll straighten it out!
+If you suspect that your ElfBuckz top-ups are missing, create an [#elf-help][elf-help] ticket, and I'll straighten it out!

 ## Subscriptions flapping